mwtaylor/Cookbook/content/recipes/dutch-baby/index.md

   - butter

 instructions:
-  - sectionName: Prepare
+  - section_name: Prepare
     steps:
       - text: Place the cast iron skillet in the oven on a middle rack and preheat oven to 450 degrees F. Let the refrigerated ingredients start to come to room temperature.
-  - sectionName: Make Batter
+  - section_name: Make Batter
     steps:
       - text: Add the eggs, milk, vanilla, salt, and flour in a food processor or blender.
       - text: Blend until smooth.
-  - sectionName: Bake
+  - section_name: Bake
     steps:
       - text: Add butter into skillet inside oven and allow to melt.
       - text: Remove the skillet from the oven and ensure the skillet is evenly coated in melted butter.
       - text: Gently pour the batter into the skillet and put back into the oven.
 Put a tray on a lower rack to catch any drips.
       - text: Bake for about 20 minutes until the top is golden and the pancake is puffed and fluffy.
         image: baked.jpg
-  - sectionName: Serve
+  - section_name: Serve
     steps:
       - text: Dust the top with powdered sugar.
       - text: Serve topped with berries and maple syrup.